Hydra: Virtualized Multi-Language Runtime for High-Density Serverless Platforms: Related Work

 \textbf{Virtualizing Runtimes} allows one or more functions to share a single runtime.
 Sharing, however, can be achieved with different levels of isolation.
 Crucial~\cite{pons:2019} and Nightcore~\cite{jia:2021} handle multiple function invocations in a single runtime using different threads.
-Photons~\cite{dukic:2020} also runs concurrent function invocations in a single runtime but applies Java bytecode transformations to ensure isolation (i.e., concurrent function invocations could not interact with other co-executing invocations).
+Besides, Nightcore uses forking to spawn runtime processes, effectively eliminating support for such languages as Java.
+Photons~\cite{dukic:2020} also runs concurrent function invocations in a single runtime but relies on Java-specific bytecode transformations to ensure isolation (i.e., concurrent function invocations could not interact with other co-executing invocations).
 Boucher et al.~\cite{boucher:2018} rely on Rust's memory safety guarantees to handle multiple invocations concurrently in isolation.
-Cloudfare Workers~\cite{cloudfare}, rely on V8 memory isolates to run concurrent JavaScript functions in the same V8 runtime instance.

-Faasm~\cite{shillaker:2020} and Gackstatter et al.~\cite{gackstatter:2022} proposed using WebAssembly~\cite{haas:2017} to execute multiple invocations in isolation.
-WebAssembly however, still presents several limitations that prevents modern high-level languages (Java, JavaScript, and Python) from being supported (see~\cref{subsec:exec:environments} for more details).
+Cloudflare Workers~\cite{cloudflare} rely on V8 memory isolates to run concurrent JavaScript functions in the same V8 runtime instance.
+Faasm~\cite{shillaker:2020,segarra:2025}, Sledge~\cite{gadepalli:2020}, and Gackstatter et al.~\cite{gackstatter:2022} proposed using WebAssembly~\cite{haas:2017} to execute multiple invocations in isolation.
+WebAssembly, however, still presents some challenges when running high-level languages such as Java, JavaScript, and Python (see~\cref{subsec:exec:environments} for more details).
 As a result, runtimes such as Faasm need to compile a Python runtime such as CPython to WebAssembly in order to run Python functions.
-If concurrent invocations are to be handled, multiple runtimes will be ran concurrently in different WebAssembly execution environments, thus leading to resource redundancy.
+If concurrent invocations are to be handled, multiple runtimes will run concurrently in different WebAssembly execution environments, leading to resource redundancy.

-Graalvisor enforces isolation through memory isolates.
-However, compared to Cloudfare Workers, Graalvisor is not restricted to JavaScript functions.
-Opposed to Faasm, Graalvisor relies on Truffle to support multiple language support and therefore, concurrent invocations always share the underlying runtime.
-In addition, to further share the JIT compilation and profiling, Graalvisor shares code caches among concurrent invocations of the same function.
+\SYSNAME enforces isolation through memory sandboxes.
+However, compared to Cloudflare Workers, \SYSNAME is not limited to JavaScript or WebAssembly functions. \SYSNAME also supports applications that carry native dependencies through forked sandboxes and also supports sandbox snapshotting.
+Opposed to Faasm (which is centered on WebAssembly-based functions), \SYSNAME relies on Truffle to support multiple language support, and therefore, concurrent invocations always share the underlying runtime.
+In addition, to further share the JIT compilation and profiling, \SYSNAME shares the code caches among concurrent invocations of the same function.